-Here were some common approaches shared by participants via discussion forums:
+Here were some common approaches shared by participants via discussion for the state of the stat

 - Weekly plan for work sent to parents via email (Friday, Sunday or Monday). - Teachers collaborating to provide one plan for each class level. - Providing a weekly project or theme that could be differentiated for different class levels, e.g. a country or an event in history. - Providing a weekly list of recommended online resources (popular ones included Scoilnet and, in particular, Learning Paths, World Book